hcyvan/ant/README.md

 ## Crawler
 This is a suite of APIs for web spider.
 These APIs are wirte by C++11 and use the linux socket APIs for the lower layer.
-The version 0.1 is relased.
-0.1 means it is not stable and maybe contain a lot of bugs.
+The version 0.2 is relased.
+0.2 means it is not stable and maybe contain a lot of bugs.
 When 1.0 is released, the APIs is OK to use.
 There are several modules in the APIs.
 For more information, read the manual.md in chinese.
 ---
 ## Brief
 There are five moudle's in the API suite.
 ### tcp
 + **HttpConnect**: This class is used to connect with the (web) server.
-  + *HttpConnet(const string& ip, int objport=80)*: Constructor.
-  + *HttpConnet(const HttpConnect&)*: Copy constructor.
+  + *set()*: set the object remote host.
   + *handshack()*: member func to do the three-way handshake with remote host.
   + *getfd()*: return the socket fd of local cleint.
   + *getip4()*: return the ip of remote host.